forcedotcom/acu-pack/README.md

   --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)
       [default: warn] logging level for this command invocation

+DESCRIPTION
+  Determines the compatibility for one or more profiles metadata files with a specified Org.
+WARNING: This command should be executed by a user with full read permissions to all objects & fields.

 EXAMPLES
   $ sfdx acumen:source:profile -u myOrgAlias
        Compares the profile metadata files in **/profiles/*.profile-meta.xml,**/permissionsets/*.permissionset-meta.xml to the specified Org to detemrine deployment compatibility.
   $ sfdx acumen:source:profile -m true -u myOrgAlias
-       Compares the profile metadata files in **/profiles/*.profile-meta.xml,**/permissionsets/*.permissionset-meta.xml to the specified Org to detemrine deployment compatibility.
+       Compares the profile metadata files in **/profiles/*.profile-meta.xml,**/permissionsets/*.permissionset-meta.xml to the specified Org to and updates the metadat files to ensuredeployment compatibility.
 ```

 ## `sfdx acumen:source:xpath [-o <string>] [--json] [--loglevel trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]`